 Best vehicles for a road trip and will your car manage a trip?

 There are a few things that make a good road trip car.
 Decent mileage is a major factor.
 Reliability is another strong point; this means that everything that may break can be diagnosed and fixed with ease.
 Space and comfort are a must, they are the ultimate luxury.
 Who doesn’t want some legroom in front and headroom above?
 Also of great importance is ample storage space for drinks, food and luggage.
 Find out if your car can handle a long drive by checking out these road trip qualities.

 What do you need to check before taking a long road trip?

 - Car battery: ensure there’s no corrosion and that the connection is tight.

 - Inspect belts and hoses: the engine belts and hoses are very important in keeping your car’s cooling, power, and electrical systems functioning well.
 You must have them inspected and fixed if found faulty or are due for replacement before your trip.

 - Top up fluids and replace the filters: check the level of the power steering fluids, engine oil, and windshield washer fluid.
 Top up if they are low and change your engine oil if needed.
-A dirty engine air filter may alter your car’s acceleration performance and needs to be checked or changed before your trip.
+A dirty engine air filter alters your car’s acceleration performance.
+Check or change before your trip.